 - Ronin Bridge loses $600 million to a hack.

 These are only a few examples of the damage a hacker can make when exploiting a critical vulnerability in smart contracts.
 The good news is that such financial catastrophes are avoidable thanks to smart contract auditing.
-In fact, if you decide to back a DeFi protocol nowadays, you may want to check first if it has a smart contract audit report.
+So if you decide to back a DeFi protocol nowadays, you should check if it has a smart contract audit report first.

 What is a Smart Contract Audit?